Inside Ukraine’s covert Center 73, where clandestine missions shape the war behind the frontline

 Skif, Ukrainian shorthand for the nomadic Scythian people who founded an empire on what is now Crimea, moves like the camouflaged amphibian that he is: Calculating, deliberate, until the time to strike.

-He is an officer in Center 73, one of Ukraine’s most elite units of special forces — frontline scouts, drone operators, underwater saboteurs.
-Their strike teams are part of the Special Operations Forces that run the partisans in occupied territories, sneak into Russian barracks to plant bombs and prepare the ground for reclaiming territory seized by Russia.
+He is a Center 73 officer, one of Ukraine’s most elite units of special forces — water operations specialists, frontline scouts, drone operators, underwater saboteurs.
+They are part of the Special Operations Forces that run partisans in occupied territories, sneak into Russian barracks to plant bombs and prepare the ground for reclaiming territory seized by Russia.

 Their mission on the more dynamic of the two main fronts in the six-month counteroffensive reflects many of the problems of Ukraine’s broader effort.
 It’s been one of the few counteroffensive successes for the Ukrainian army.

-In the operation’s opening days, on June 6, an explosion destroyed the dam, sending a wall of reservoir water downstream, killing untold numbers of civilians, and washing out the Ukrainian army positions.
+In the operation’s opening days, on June 6, an explosion destroyed the dam, sending a wall of reservoir water downstream and washing out the Ukrainian army positions.
+An AP investigation found evidence Russia was responsible.

 “We were ready to cross.
 And then the dam blew up,” Skif said.
-The water rose 20 meters (yards), submerging supply lines, the Russian positions and everything else in its path for hundreds of kilometers.
+The water rose 20 meters (yards), submerging Skif’s supply lines, the Russian positions and everything else in its path.
 The race was on: Whose forces could seize the islands when the waters receded, and with them full control of the Dnipro?

-For most Ukrainians who see them on the streets in the nearly deserted frontline villages of the Kherson region, they are the guys in T-shirts and flip-flops — just regular people.
-The locals who refused to evacuate have all become accustomed to the sounds of war, so even their unnerving calm in the face of air raid alarms, nearby gunfire and artillery doesn’t seem unusual.

 AP joined one of the clandestine units several times over six months along the Dnipro.
 The frogmen are nocturnal.
 They transform themselves from nondescript civilians into elite fighters, some in wetsuits and some in boats.
 In the morning, when their operations end, they’re back to anonymity.